-Leucine is one of three branched-chain amino acids (BCAAs), and it’s the most abundant essential amino acid in muscle.
-It promotes muscle recovery after vigorous workouts, boosts stamina and endurance, and activates the process of protein synthesis.
-But, unlike other essential amino acids, leucine (and its BCAA comrades isoleucine and valine) undergo oxidative degradation during aerobic exercise.
+Leucine promotes muscle recovery after vigorous workouts, boosts stamina and endurance, and enhances anabolism (the muscle-building component of the muscle protein synthesis process).
+But, unlike other essential amino acids, leucine (and its BCAA comrades isoleucine and valine) undergoes oxidative degradation during aerobic exercise.

-Since leucine can be used for energy during cardiovascular exercise, it may seem reasonable to supply extra leucine or BCAAs as a supplement to prevent the oxidation of BCAAs that come from muscle breakdown.
+Given that the body can use leucine for energy during aerobic exercise, it may seem reasonable to supply extra leucine to offset the oxidation that transpires during the muscle protein breakdown process.
 Here’s where things get muddled.

 When you introduce more leucine or BCAAs into the bloodstream, a greater percentage is oxidized.
 That’s because the body is designed to keep a balanced composition of amino acids available in the blood, so mechanisms kick in to reduce the leucine you’ve ingested.

-The efficiency of the supplement is therefore considerably reduced when given before or during aerobic exercise when the metabolic pathways of BCAA oxidation are already revved up.
+The efficiency of the supplement is considerably reduced when taken pre-workout or during aerobic exercise when the metabolic pathways of BCAA oxidation are already revved up.
 Consequently, the supplemental leucine or BCAAs will not be available to promote muscle protein turnover.

 Nonetheless, ingesting leucine or BCAAs before or during exercise will offset to some extent the accelerated oxidation of these amino acids, as long as all the EAAs are provided.
 Perhaps more importantly, increasing BCAAs and phenylalanine during exercise encourages the synthesis of the excitatory neurotransmitter dopamine relative to the depressant neurotransmitter serotonin.
 This can improve mental focus and delay the perception of fatigue.

-EAAs are the key precursors for increased protein turnover.
+EAAs produce a potent anabolic effect, serving as the key precursors for increased protein turnover.
 An increase in muscle protein turnover is the metabolic basis for improved muscle fiber functioning.
-In addition, EAAs increase the production and functioning of the mitochondria, which is the site in the cell where energy is produced.
-These responses can only be achieved with a formulation containing all of the EAAs, since all EAAs are present in newly synthesized protein.
+In addition, EAAs increase the production and functioning of the mitochondria, the site in each cell where energy production takes place These responses can only be achieved with a formulation containing all of the EAAs, since all EAAs function as building blocks from which new proteins are formed.

 While BCAAs alone are not effective, the optimal EAA formulation for post-aerobic-exercise supplementation should have a higher proportion of BCAAs in the total mixture than is represented in the composition of muscle protein in order to restore the BCAAS that were metabolized during exercise.